zNaLa/docs/docs/Adding Rythm.md

       <ul>
         <h2><Highlight color="#0070ff">Rythm 2</Highlight> (<code>Rythm 2#2000</code>)</h2>
         <li>Prefix: <code>></code></li>
-        <li>Rythm 2 is the secondary Rythm bot, used by the second most number of servers.
+        <li><b>Rythm 2</b> is the secondary Rythm bot, used by the second most number of servers.
 It is identical in functionality to Rythm 1, the only difference being the prefix.
 This bot and most of its features are available to the public <b>for free</b>.</li>
       </ul>
     </td>
   </tr>